ran-yu/focused_crawler/README.md

 Output: The list of all crawls initiated by a specific user, with the detailed crawl metadata.

-###Load the list of all crawls containing a specific seed entity
+###10.
+Load the list of all crawls containing a specific seed entity
 Method: loadCrawlsBySeed

 Parameters: {seeds}